e-r-i-k-a/my_fullstack_boilerplate/README.md

 ```
 PUT
-- updated student info for one student
+x- updated student info for one student
 - updated campus info for one campus
 ```